S2GlobalMosaic/UserManual/docs/source/pages/TheMosaicHub.rst

 you will be able to download your products in the :ref:`userArea`.

 .. note::
-   In case your order will include more than 1 million m², product size will be very large and processing time may be considerable.
+   In case the bounding box of the order area includes more than 1 million m², product size will be very large and processing time may be considerable.
 In this case, we will get in touch with you in order identify the best way of production scheduling and product distribution.